-If you have been involved in a motorcycle accident, you need the best lawyer you can find on your side.
+After a motorcycle accident, you need the best lawyer you can find.

 Our Law firm can help you get medical care and treatments, as well as recovery for lost wages and property damages.